 After around 50 hours of research for the budget barbell guide, a few clear winners emerged in the three categories.

-To most people looking to add a good budget barbell to their home gym, I’d recommend the second version of the Wonder bar from Fringe.
+To most people looking to add a good budget barbell to their home gym, I’d recommend the Gunner Barbell from Force USA.

 It’s as well-rounded as any bar here and the most versatile because you can choose between the bearing and the bushing version.